Elder abuse prevention and response

 The Victorian Government is addressing the complex and sensitive issue of elder abuse.
 The Elder abuse prevention and response guidelines for action 2012 – 2014 outline the government’s priorities, actions and measures to help protect the safety and well being of older Victorians.

-For information on the services and support available to help protect the rights of older people visit the Your rights section of the Seniors online website.
+For information on the services and support available to help protect the rights of older people visit the Elder abuse prevention section of the Seniors online website.

 Professional education program